-- To organizations conducting studies for, or on behalf of, the school, in order to develop, validate, or administer predictive tests; administer student aid programs; or improve instruction. - To appropriate officials in connection with a health or safety emergency. - When the district discloses information it has designated as directory information [see Objecting to the Release of Directory Information on page 5 for opportunities to prohibit this disclosure].
+- To another school, school district/system, or institution of postsecondary education to which a student seeks or intends to enroll or in which he or she is already enrolled. - In connection with financial aid for which a student has applied or which the student has received. - To accrediting organizations to carry out accrediting functions. - To organizations conducting studies for, or on behalf of, the school, in order to develop, validate, or administer predictive tests; administer student aid programs; or improve instruction. - To appropriate officials in connection with a health or safety emergency. - When the district discloses information, it has designated as directory information [see Objecting to the Release of Directory Information on page 6 for opportunities to prohibit this disclosure].